kun269/Assignment-5/README.md

 for the speed as a functions of time.

 7. Each programmer in the team will contribute their work using Git.
 Feel free to take advantage of Matlab's own functions to perform the relevant calculations.
-Finally, the team will work together to nalize the main program.
+Finally, the team will work together to finalize the main program.
 The main program will call the various functions contributed in turn so to generate the required outputs of each function.